kawserahamed/DPI-Media/README.md

 ## This app is developed for Dhaka Polytechnic Institute 7th Semester App Development subject

+This app is a example for chat app base on Google Firebase, messages are delivered in real-time.

+### Feature
+**1. Signin, signout, register.**
+* Register: allow user register a new account with username and password
+* Signin: user must signin with username and password to use app.
+* Forgot password: connect to Firebase service to reset password.
+* Edit profile: change avatar image, edit username.

+**2. Chat, group chat**
+* Chat with friend: add friend, unfriend, send text message.
+* Chat in group: create group, add member, kickoff member, delete group and rename.

+### ScreenShots

 <p align="center">
    <img src="https://user-images.githubusercontent.com/93905438/185928827-6e7a367c-9224-4fcb-a3da-1ffbd8cf1769.png" width="220" alt="accessibility text">